Wide view of a UNLV conference room and long table.

 IT Governance

-IT governance groups are campus stakeholders who advise on IT strategies, priorities, and investments that meet the university’s Top Tier 2.0 goals.
+Campus governance groups advise on IT strategies, priorities, and investments that support the university’s Top Tier 2.0 goals.

 Participants at an IT Summit watch a projector screen with the word "Future" on it.